-Celebrate with your elementary, middle, and high school students this special, once-a-year occasion using these fun and creative birthday writing prompts.
+Celebrate with students this special, once-a-year occasion using these fun and creative birthday writing prompts.

 Birthday Writing Prompts for Students of All Ages